Outreach Monks

 2. Outreach Quality

 • Personalise every pitch to the specific site and editor.
 Generic templates get ignored.
 Reference a specific article, explain why the proposed content fits their audience, and lead with value rather than the link request.
+Using proven blogger outreach templates as a starting framework — then personalising them to each specific target — is faster than writing every pitch from scratch while still producing pitches that read as genuinely tailored rather than mass-sent.

 • Match the content proposal to the site’s existing editorial standards.
 A pitch for a 600-word thin article to a publication that publishes 2,000-word practitioner guides signals that the pitch was not written for that site.
+Avoiding common blogger outreach mistakes at this stage — mismatched tone, irrelevant topic angles, unclear value propositions — is what separates campaigns that convert well from those that burn through prospect lists without results.

 • Confirm the destination page before sending the pitch.
 The outreach brief should specify exactly which page the link points to and what anchor text is planned.
 Changing these after acceptance creates friction and inconsistency.